jfernsler/ASRS_Classifier/writeup.md

 ___

 ## Pitch:
-Aviation Safety Reporting Sytem (ASRS) logs are filed for every incident that could occur during a flight and can be filed by any member of the crew - these human generated reports contain a vast number of optional combinations of anomalies as well as a written narrative describing the event.
+Aviation Safety Reporting System (ASRS) logs are filed for every incident that could occur during a flight and can be filed by any member of the crew - these human generated reports contain a vast number of optional combinations of anomalies as well as a written narrative describing the event.
 The dense reports could be narrowed down to fewer categories to allow them to be addressed in a more meaningful order and place resources on issues which require more attention earlier.
 I propose a classification system based on the narrative and clustered by anomaly types with the aim to decouple the reporting methods - this proof of concept show the potential of this process and could further benefit from more input from professionals to craft and prioritize anomaly sets for more clarity.

 ## Data source:
 This project uses an ASRS dataset from kaggle found here: https://www.kaggle.com/datasets/andrewda/aviation-safety-reporting-system.
 This 580+Mb csv file contains over 250,000 reports which was reduced to 125,000 by using only reports from the year 2000-2022.
 Code was written to create text embeddings from the 40,000+ unique anomaly reports and clusted into 15 classes (although 15 is a somewhat arbitrary value, it yielded better clustering than some other options and additional future work would allow for professional guidedence to help refine and name these clusters), all class numbers were then paired with the narratives for training and evaluation.

 ## Model and data justification:
-The distilBERT model was chosen for it's size and speed - it's also well suited for multi-label classification.
+A smaller version of a BERT model was chosen (distilBERT) in order to leverage its excellent contextual understanding of text and its strength in multi-label classification.
 It was used for both the anomaly embedding generation as well as being fine-tuned for the classification task where the narrative was used as input.
 The final tuned model was uploaded to the huggingface.co hub here:  https://huggingface.co/jfernsler/ASRS_distilbert-base-uncased

 ## Commented examples:
 example 1 - Inference at narrative index 123 (```a3_main.py -po 123```):